 After all, mortgage financing is one of the biggest financial decisions you may ever make.
 And with so many choices available in today’s marketplace, a Complete mortgage plan can assist you in reaching your financial goals and becoming mortgage-free with ease!

-Statistics released today by the Canadian Real Estate Association (CREA) show national home sales were down between May and June 2021.
+Statistics released by the Canadian Real Estate Association (CREA) show national home sales edged a little higher in October 2022.